 This was to be our day to enjoy the beach and the ocean.
 We spent the afternoon relaxing on the beach, dipping in the water, and even found a random hammock for anyone to enjoy.

-The beach area where we spent the day at was not an official designated beach or picnic area.
+The beach area where we spent the day is not an official designated beach or picnic area.
 We found a quiet, hidden cove spot with only a few people here in the area between Kahana and Napili before you reach Kapalua.
 It was great.

 Other details of our trip: